mento-protocol/docs/airdrop-dashboard-faq/6-referrals.md

 ### **How does the referral system work?**

 Users can refer others to join the program.
-Successful referrals (where the referred user completes certain tasks) will earn additional M-Score for the referrer.
+Successful referrals (where the referred user completes specific tasks) earn the referrer an additional M-Score.

 ### **Are there limits to referrals?**